 Flux DSW Snowboard Binding

 Fleece Flux Melange Full Zip J

 Rab Alpha Flux Jacket - Women'

 Flux XF Snowboard Bindings

 Flux GM 2014 Review by The Good Ride

-The Flux GM is the evolution of the GM30 and it has a slightly different flex for different sizes but still has a very similar ride to it’s predecessor.
-The GM is a great supportive all mountain binding and this year it reduced the price by a lot making this a great entry level binding as well as a good binding for an accomplished rider on a budget.
+The Flux GM is the evolution of the GM30 and it has a slightly different flex for different sizes but still has a very similar ride to its predecessor.
+The GM is great support all mountain binding and this year it reduced the price by a lot making this a great entry level binding as well as a good binding for an accomplished rider on a budget.

 Flex: This has a medium to medium stiff flex that can handle most boards in the women’s line.

 Adjustability: Very easy to adjust all around.
-There is a toe as well as heel adjustability and all the binding except for the disc is tooless.
+There is a toe as well as heel adjustability and all the binding except for the disc is toolless.